A Hardware Description Language SimpleCPUv1a

 Figure 13 : REG_16 simulation

-The program counter (PC) and the ring-counter, are also base on the same designs as the FPGA (Link), however, i decided to build these using behavioural descriptions, one possible VHDL and Verilog implementation of a ring counter is shown below.
+The program counter (PC) and the ring-counter, are also base on the same designs as the FPGA implementation (Link), however, i decided to build these using behavioural descriptions, one possible VHDL and Verilog implementation of a ring counter is shown below.

 VHDL